BDenizKoca/MonitorNap/README.md

 [![License: MIT](https://img.shields.io/badge/License-MIT-yellow.svg)](https://opensource.org/licenses/MIT)

-**Download:** [Latest Release](https://github.com/BDenizKoca/MonitorNap/releases/latest) - Cross-platform executables available for Windows, Linux, and macOS
+**Download:** [Latest Release](https://github.com/BDenizKoca/MonitorNap/releases/latest) - Ready-to-use apps for Windows, Linux, and macOS

 </div>

 ## Why I Built It
-I was getting blinded by my second monitor but I also get tired of having to constantly switch it on/off so I made this.
-This enables me to keep my second monitor working without being distracting.
+I got tired of my second monitor being distracting, but I didn't want to keep turning it on and off manually.
+So I created MonitorNap to let me dim my monitors easily without the hassle.

 ![MonitorNap Screenshot](docs/demo.png)

 ## Features

-MonitorNap dims your monitors after inactivity using hardware (DDC/CI) and/or a software overlay.
-It runs in the system tray and supports a global hotkey for "Awake Mode".
+MonitorNap automatically dims your monitors after a period of inactivity.
+It works in the background and has a hotkey to keep things awake when needed.

-- Per-monitor inactivity detection (cursor and fullscreen checks)
+- Detects when you're not using each monitor (checks cursor and full-screen apps)
-- Hardware dimming via DDC/CI (monitorcontrol)
+- Dims monitors using built-in controls or a software overlay
-- Software dimming overlay with color/opacity
+- Runs in the system tray for easy access
-- System tray menu, start minimized, and Windows startup registry
+- Hotkey to temporarily disable dimming
-- Global hotkey (via `keyboard`) to toggle Awake Mode
+- Starts with Windows and minimizes to tray

 ## Installation

 ### **Quick Start (Recommended)**
-1. **Download:** Go to [Latest Release](https://github.com/BDenizKoca/MonitorNap/releases/latest) and download the executable for your platform:
+1. **Download:** Go to [Latest Release](https://github.com/BDenizKoca/MonitorNap/releases/latest) and download the app for your system:
-   - **Windows:** `MonitorNap-Windows.exe` (~37MB)
+   - **Windows:** `MonitorNap.exe` (~37MB)
-   - **Linux:** `MonitorNap-ubuntu-latest` (~40MB)
+   - **Linux:** `MonitorNap` (~40MB) - Make it executable with `chmod +x MonitorNap`
-   - **macOS:** `MonitorNap-macos-latest` (~40MB)
+   - **macOS:** `MonitorNap.app` (~40MB)
-2. **Run:** Double-click the executable (no installation required!)
+2. **Run:** Double-click the downloaded file (no installation required!)
 3. **Configure:** Use "Identify" to map your monitors
 4. **Optional:** Enable "Start on system startup" (Windows only)